-The Audit and Finance Committee assists the Board in fulfilling its responsibilities by overseeing the internal audit function of the firm and all other matters pertaining to the internal control, audit or reporting of the financial affairs of the firm that the committee deems advisable and necessary.
-Specific responsibilities of the committee include annual and interim financial reporting to the partnership, overseeing the firm's capital structure, monitoring the firm's internal controls related to significant financial and accounting processes and overseeing the firm's strategic investments and the development of its annual budget.
+The Audit and Finance Committee assists the Board in fulfilling its oversight responsibilities regarding the internal audit function of the firm as it relates to financial matters and all other matters pertaining to the internal control, audit, or reporting of the financial affairs of the firm as the committee, in its sole discretion, deems advisable and necessary.
+Other specific responsibilities of the committee include annual and interim financial reporting to the partnership, overseeing the firm's capital structure, monitoring the firm's internal controls related to significant financial and accounting processes, and monitoring the capital and other investments that support the firm's strategic initiatives and/or infrastructure needs and the annual operating budgets.